rezaHosseini98/Rh_reddit/README.md

 Replace the placeholder values with your real credentials.
 You can get DATABASE_URL and NEON_AUTH_BASE_UR by signing up at: [Neon](https://neon.com/)\.(Make sure to enable access to localhost in Neon so your local environment can connect properly to the database.)

+**Generate Secrets**

 To obtain NEON_AUTH_COOKIE_SECRET, run the following command in the root directory of your project:
 ```bash
 openssl rand -base64 32
 ```
+**Database Setup**

-After setting the values in the .env file, run the following command to execute the schema file and generate the database tables for Neon:
+run the following command to execute the schema file and generate the database tables for Neon:
 ```bash
 npm run db:push
 ```